 Pervasive Developmental Disorder Not Otherwise Specified (PDD-NOS)

-A child that is diagnosed with PDD usually shows many traits of higher functioning autism but doesn’t meet all of the criteria for autism.
+A child that is diagnosed with PDD has a developmental delay, and usually shows many traits of higher functioning autism but doesn’t meet all of the criteria for autism.
 Many children who are diagnosed with PDDs outgrow the symptoms over time.

 Aspergers (Level 1)